rccordell/feeling-responsive/pages/schedule.md

 <div class="medium-8 medium-pull-4 columns" markdown="1">

-### A Note about Our Readings
+# Using this Schedule

+## Reading Due Dates

+You should complete the readings listed under a given class session before that class begins.
+Any [in-class assignments](http://s18tot.ryancordell.org/assignments/inclasswork/) we complete will assume you have fully prepared all required readings for that day.

+## Course Reading Packet

-Readings not freely available online are available in [a password-protect, zipped course packet](#).
+Most of our readings this semester are freely available online.
+There are a few books you will need to purchase—see the [required texts](http://s18tot.ryancordell.org/policies/#required-texts)—a few you will need to donwload in [this password-protect, zipped course packet](#).
 I will give out the password in class on day 1.

+## A Key to Alerts

+{% include alert alert='These red alert boxes signal a change of our typical schedule, such as meeting in a location outside the classroom or altered office hours during the week.' %}

+{% include alert warning='These orange alert boxes signal an assignment due date.' %}

+{% include alert info='These information boxes signal an in-class lab that we will work on together.
+As the semester progresses I will add links to the lab assignments to these boxes.
+Your fieldbook reports are due within a week of a lab session, or the final lab session for those which extend through multiple class sessions, as indicated by the presence of letters (e.g. 5a and 5b).' %}

 -----